 Leeds is the UK’s fastest growing city and is the main driver of a city region with a £64.6 billion economy, a combined population of 3 million and a workforce of 1.37 million.

-It is the largest centre outside London for financial and business services.
-Over the next ten years, the economy is forecast to grow by 25% with financial and business services set to generate over half of GVA growth over that period.
+Over the next ten years, the economy is forecast to grow by 21% with financial and business services set to generate over half of GVA growth over that period.

 Employment and key sectors

-Leeds has one of the most diverse economy of the all the UK’s main employment centres and has seen the fastest rate of private sector jobs growth of any UK city and has the highest ratio of public to private sector jobs of all the UK’s Core Cities.
+Leeds has one of the most diverse economy of the all the UK’s main employment centres.
+In 2016, Leeds saw the fastest rate of private sector jobs growth of any UK city and has the highest ratio of public to private sector jobs of all the UK’s Core Cities.
 The city has the third largest jobs total by local authority area with 480,000 in employment and self-employment at the beginning of 2015.

 Business in Leeds

 Over 32,000 VAT-registered businesses are based in Leeds and more than 6,000 small and medium-size enterprises, which account for more than half of employment.
 The number of mid-size and large companies and organisations based in Leeds is significantly above the national average.

 According to new data on business 'scale-ups' – companies which have achieved three years of 20% growth in revenues or employees –Leeds is one of the UK’s foremost centres for fast growing firms, behind only London and Cambridge.